 To avoid contracting hepatitis E, be cautious about drinking unsanitary water.

 In developing countries, drink only purified or boiled water.
 Avoid uncooked or unpeeled foods.
 These include fruit, vegetables, and shellfish, which are usually rinsed in water.

-It is also important to practice good hygiene and wash hands often.
+It is also important to practice good hygiene and wash your hands often.